-A multitude of reasons have been suggested for why women are less risk tolerant than men.
+A multitude of reasons have been suggested for why women are more risk averse than men.
 Evolutionary economic models suggest that risk seeking behavior leads to greater reproductive success among men (Robson 1996, Dekel and Scotchmer 1999, Niederle and Vesterlund 2007).
 More contemporary theories direct attention to environmental and social factors.
 For example, stereotype threat effects (Carr and Steele 2010), differences in socialization between genders and patriarchal cultural norms (Liu and Zuo 2019, Andersen et al. 2022).
 What all these explanations have in common is the idea that our behavior is the best response to the environment we are exposed to.
-Our explanation for why there may be gender differences in financial risk-taking complements this line of reasoning.
+Our explanation for why there may be gender differences in risk attitudes complements this line of reasoning.
 Reference points may depend on societal norms and environmental factors.
-It is entirely possible that women have lower expectations as they have been historically given less opportunities to succeed, and this gender difference feeds into the gender difference in risk tolerance.
+It is entirely possible that women have lower expectations as they have been historically given less opportunities to succeed, and this gender difference feeds into the gender difference in risk attitudes.

 Following this line of thought, the general reduction in the gender reference point gap across all measures after controlling for socioeconomic factors, suggests that part of our initially estimated gender-gap was due to socioeconomic differences between men and women.
 We found those with a higher degree of financial comfort had a significantly higher reference point.
-This finding is consistent with previous literature which has shown that past experiences in the financial domain inform future expectations, and socioeconomically disadvantaged individuals are more pessimistic over expected outcomes (Kuhnen and Miu 2017) and typically less risk tolerant (Haushofer and Fehr 2014).
+This finding is consistent with previous literature which has shown that past experiences in the financial domain inform future expectations, and socioeconomically disadvantaged individuals are more pessimistic over expected outcomes (Kuhnen and Miu 2017) and typically more risk averse (Haushofer and Fehr 2014).

 This paper focused on gender disparities in risk attitudes and reference points.
-However, the implications of our findings extend beyond gender to encompass economic disparities across a wider range of demographics.
+However, the implications of our findings extend beyond gender to encompass any demographic facing economic disparities.
 While the notion that risk attitudes are malleable rather than fixed is not entirely novel (Post et al. 2008, Malmendier and Nagel 2011, Imas 2016), its application to enrich our comprehension of economic disadvantage remains underexplored.
 Haushofer and Fehr (2014) argue that economic inequality sets in motion a self-reinforcing pattern - poverty breeds heightened stress levels, fostering impatience and risk aversion, ultimately leading to decisions yielding diminished expected returns.
 By illustrating the gender example, we propose a novel mechanism through which poverty perpetuates itself - by establishing a lower reference point.

 The efficient coding literature provides a promising approach for contextualizing and understanding our research findings.
 It has been well established both theoretically and empirically that the recently experienced distributions of rewards have a measurable impact on choice by influencing the encoding of value in the brain (Kobayashi et al. 2010, Louie et al. 2013, Rustichini et al. 2017, Zimmermann et al. 2018, Guo and Tymula 2021, Glimcher and Tymula 2023).
 Efficient coding, while generally beneficial for decision-making processes, can sometimes lead to suboptimal outcomes.
-For instance, shifting reward distributions can alter the perception of risk and reward, leading to financial decisions with lower financial payoffs (Payzan-LeNestour et al. 2016, Frydman and Jin 2021).
+For instance, shifting reward distributions can alter the perception of risk and reward, leading to suboptimal financial decisions (Payzan-LeNestour et al. 2016, Frydman and Jin 2021).
 By optimizing for efficient value coding in the historically expected reward distributions, efficient coding also makes people prone to mistakes and suboptimal decisions when choices are unexpected and surprising.
-From a policy perspective, the implication seems to be that financially suboptimal decisions may not be a manifestation of a preference or lack of ability and that to make the best decision possible choosers need to be well adapted to the distributional properties of the decision environment.
+From a policy perspective, the implication seems to be that financially suboptimal decisions may not be a manifestation of a preference or lack of ability and that to make the best decision environment.